無料でビルドを開始

 Assuming you are using our example repository, follow these steps to build a new model package version:

-1. There is a workflow (model-train) configured to run on the branch model-train.
+1. A workflow (model-train) is configured to run on the branch model-train.
 Checkout the model-train branch, and push it up to GitHub

 2. The model-train workflow will make a new model package version in the model registry.
 If the model package doesn’t already exist, it will create it.